KxSystems/docs/docs/ref/meta.md

 ---
-title: meta – metadata for a table| Reference | KDB-X and q documentation
+title: meta – metadata for a table| Reference | kdb+ and q documentation
 description: meta is a q keyword that returns metadata for a table.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---